andrevegas/example-system-property-issue/README.md

 `config-b` remains empty.

 `config-c` can successfully add the item from the system property.
+But it since it's the wrong syntax the key becomes `-bar`.

 `config-d` uses same syntax as `config-b`, but since it hasn't been defined as empty in the app.yml it also can successfully add the item from the system property.

+Or

+The [unit test](src/test/java/com/example/config/MyConfigurationTest.java) demonstrates the expected behaviours.

 ---
 ---